zinggAI/zingg/docs/faq.md

-# Frequently Asked Questions about Zingg# Navigation Structure
+# Frequently Asked Questions about Zingg
 {: .no_toc }

 ## Table of contents